odedstein/fs-2024-csci-599-exercise-6/README.md

 correctly.

 ### Hint

+Start by just writing `shortest_edge_collapse` without worrying about `decimate`.
+Pretend you have not even heard about `decimate`, or an abstract greedy edge collapse.
+Just make sure that `shortest_edge_collapse` works.
+After that, use your code for `shortest_edge_collapse` to write `decimate`.
+Find the parts of your code specific for shortest edge collapse only, and abstract out the functions `decimate_cost_and_placement_callback`, `stopping_condition`, `pre_collapse`, and `post_collapse`.
+Now you can check whether your abstract `decimate` functions with the specific callback functions works correctly.
+Once all of this works, move on to write `qslim`.

+At first, do not worry about runtimes.
+Start by recomputing the collapse cost for every edge at each step, and by resizing the face matrix at each step.
+Get a basic version of the code working first.
+Once you have this, think about speed-ups.
+How can I use a min-heap to avoid recomputing the cost of every edge to find the next-cheapest edge every iteration?
+How can I mark certain faces as dead in `F`, so I can just ignore them during the next iterations instead of having to explicitly delete them from `F` and resize the matrix?

 Maybe more so than other exercises, the code you write in this exercise is extremely vulnerable to divisions by zero and other numerical corner cases.